-Electronic Student Data system -- Populi Storage and transfer of Student Records Confidentiality of Records -FERPA Gramm-Leach-Bliley Act -Student Information

-Electronic Student Data System -- Populi

-Selma University uses Populi as an interface between all its primary staff offices to store and use student data to serve the student, university, and Department of Education's interest.
-The offices that have access to input and manipulate student data includes Admissions, Registrar, Financial Aid, and Business Office.
+Electronic Student Data system -- Populi Storage and transfer of Student Records Confidentiality of Records -FERPA Gramm-Leach-Bliley Act -Student Information Selma University uses Populi as an interface between all its primary staff offices to store and use student data to serve the student, university, and Department of Education's interest.
+The offices that have access to input and manipulate student data include Admissions, Registrar, Financial Aid, and Business Office.
 Other staff and student advisors may have limited access to view and assist students.